 In order to facilitate their empowerment and effect sustainable change, we must first build strong relationships, proving that we are here to assist them, not to decide for or use them, as they are often accustomed to.
 They have a better understanding of their needs than we do and it is imperative that they have ownership in the development process and the decisions that affect them, thus community participation is strongly encouraged.

-Our aim is to inspire and nurture the development of skills for self-sufficiency, innovation and self-reliance through a variety of programs:
+Our aim is to undertake applied research, inspire and nurture the development of skills for self-sufficiency, innovation and self-reliance through a variety of programs:

-- General Education (reading, writing, Hindi, mathematics and basic English).
+- Education and skills development (reading, writing, maths, Hindi, and basic English among children).

 Benefits for > Interns ; Volunteers ; Researchers